MOOMAIV/MouseInjectorDolphinDuck-For-linux/README.md

 # MouseInjector Linux Port

-A Linux port i made with claude of [MouseInjectorDolphinDuck](https://github.com/Altureus/MouseInjectorDolphinDuck)

 ## Disclaimer
 This was made with ai and has had very very little work done on it by me, so if you find anything goofy or out of place thats why.